 Easy to Connect

-Gooseneck and fifth wheel hitches are both quite easy to install and do not require any extra-ordinary equipment or effort.
+Gooseneck and fifth wheel hitches are both quite easy to install and don't require any expensive, professional equipment or effort.
 After being fixed in their required position, they are simply backed into position beneath the linking trailer.

 Place of Installation

-Both these products are installed in the same location on the bed of the truck.
+Both hitches are installed in the same location on the bed of the truck.
 The main axle of the truck is its strongest part, where they can be installed.
 Also, it provides greater stability to have them fixed here.

 Help in Making Tight Turns

 Both fifth wheel and gooseneck hitches provide a capability to the vehicle to make sharp turns easily.
 This is because of the stability and reliability they offer.
 Otherwise, it is quite a task to turn around corners with these large trucks and trailers and cannot be done by just anyone.

 What’s the Difference Between a 5th Wheel and a Gooseneck?

 So, we know the similarities, but in the Gooseneck vs 5th Wheel hitch debate, it's important to know the differences.
 Let's take a look...